by Jack Norris, Registered Dietitian, Executive Director of Vegan Outreach

 Greenhouse Gases

-A 2018 study from Science found that meat and dairy production creates 56-58% of agriculture’s greenhouse gas emissions, while providing only 18% of calories and 37% of protein (18).
-A 2021 study from Nature Food confirmed these figures, finding that animal agriculture is responsible for 57% of agriculture-related greenhouse gas emissions (14).
+Meat and dairy production creates 56-58% of agriculture’s greenhouse gas emissions while providing only 18% of calories and 37% of protein (Poore and Nemecek, Science, 2018; Xu et al., Nature Food, 2021).
+Animal agriculture contributes a minimum of 16.5% of all greenhouse gas emissions (Twine R, Sustainability, 2021).

-Calculations by Our World in Data (2020) show that producing 100 grams of protein from peas emits 0.4 kilograms of carbon dioxide equivalents while producing 100 grams of protein from beef emits almost 90 times as much.
-Even when comparing emissions from the lowest-impact meat and dairy producers to the highest-impact plant producers, plant-based protein sources consistently have a smaller carbon footprint (7).
+Producing protein from beef emits 90 times the greenhouse gases as an equivalent amount from peas.
+Even when comparing emissions from the lowest-impact meat and dairy products to the highest-impact plants, plant-based protein sources consistently have a smaller carbon footprint (Ritchie H, Our World in Data, 2020).

 Multiple reports have found that a vegan diet has the most potential for reducing greenhouse gas emissions:

-• A 2022 report in PLOS Climate found that if animal agriculture were phased out over the span of 15 years, greenhouse gas emissions could stabilize for 30 years and offset 68% of carbon dioxide emissions through the remainder of this century.
-The resulting greenhouse gas reductions would provide half of those necessary to limit global warming to 2°C (15).
+- If animal agriculture were phased out over the span of 15 years, greenhouse gas emissions could stabilize for 30 years and offset 68% of carbon dioxide emissions through the remainder of this century.
+The resulting greenhouse gas reductions would provide half of those necessary to limit global warming to 2°C (Eisen and Brown, PLOS Climate, 2022).

-• A 2022 report from the UN’s Intergovernmental Panel on Climate Change emphasized a shift towards plant-based diets as a major opportunity to limit greenhouse gas emissions (3).
+- The United Nations Intergovernmental Panel on Climate Change reports that a shift towards plant-based diets is a major opportunity to limit greenhouse gas emissions (Intergovernmental Panel on Climate Change, 2022).

-• On a global scale, a 2023 analysis in Nature Communications found that replacing 50% of animal-sourced foods with plant-based alternatives would reduce agricultural and land-based emissions by 31% by 2050, while also increasing food security (20).
+- Globally, replacing 50% of animal-sourced foods with plant-based alternatives would reduce agricultural and land-based emissions by 31% by 2050, while also increasing food security (Kozicka et al., Nature Communications, 2023).

-• A 2024 report from Science Advances found that a global shift towards the EAT-Lancet Planetary Health Diet, a flexitarian diet, by 2050, would make the goal of limiting global warming to 1.5°C feasible (21).
+- A global shift towards a flexitarian diet by 2050 would make the goal of limiting global warming to 1.5°C feasible (Humpenöder et al., Science Advances, 2024).

 Environmental Racism

-Hog and dairy farms produce enormous waste, which is stored in lagoons and then sprayed on fields.
-In 2017, the Sierra Club reported (16):
+Hog and dairy farms produce enormous waste.
+It’s stored in lagoons and then sprayed onto fields, destroying the quality of life in local communities.

 The Sierra Club quotes residents living near hog waste lagoons: